Rabbi Korngold would be honored

 Please plan to spend up to several hours sharing stories of his

-or her life with the Rabbi, so that she or he can write a meaningful
+or her life with the Rabbi, so that she can write a meaningful

 eulogy.
 You may also wish to write down your own thoughts remembering